Frequently Asked Questions

 We want to make it easy for you to transfer from your current pooled trust to the Guardian Pooled Trust.
 Outside of a guardianship, you do not need a court order.
 Simply direct your current trustee to distribute the entire remaining account according to our joining instructions under the Membership Procedure tab.
 They will most likely request a copy of the new Joinder Agreement to verify that the transfer is occuring to another Pooled Trust.

 For matters that involve a guardianship you will need a court order.
-We have set up a sample Petition and Order for transferring between Pooled Trusts to help get you going in the right direction.
+We have set up a sample Petition and Order for transferring between Pooled Trusts to help get you and your attorney going in the right direction.
 We look forward to assisting you with our outstanding service and commitment.
 Please call (727-210-1185) or email us with any questions.

 What if I no longer need my special needs trust?